5 Tips to Learn How to Prevent House Fires

 The first and most important thing you can do is make sure everyone in the household is educated on fire safety measures, including children.
 How many of us leave the kitchen with food cooking on the stove?
 The answer is probably most of us.
 It’s unsafe, and yet we do it anyway.
 Utilize your resources, including your local fire department, to educate your family on household fire safety and make small but preventative changes around the house — like turning the stove off every time you leave the room — even if it’s just for a moment to answer the door or load the washer.

 The U.S. Fire Administration suggests testing smoke alarms once a month and changing their batteries twice a year.
 But a lesser known detail is that it’s best to replace the alarm itself every 10 years.

 When that time comes, consider upgrading to smart detectors.
 These connect to Wi-Fi and send alerts to your phone when an alarm goes off or the batteries need to be replaced.
 They can also be integrated with a larger smart home system that can then notify emergency services of the fire.
-Upgrading to a smart device could also qualify you for the American Family Insurance Smart Home discount.
+Upgrading to a smart smoke or carbon monoxide alarm could also qualify you for the American Family Insurance Smart Home discount.

 Keep in mind, every level of the house and every bedroom or sleeping area should have a working smoke detector.

 3. Keep Lawn Clippings and Other Flammable Items in Safe Places

 Built up lawn clippings and dry leaves can create heat and start fires.
 After a hard day of yardwork, keep the debris a safe distance from the house and dispose of it as soon as possible.

 Rubbing alcohol.
 Store rubbing alcohol in a temperature-stable environment away from sparks and open flame.
 Keep the cap tight on the bottle to avoid evaporation.